DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 | | **Other Fees** | |
 | Bags | | £30 |

+- Please note: the price of a bag (£30) is the same regardless of whether a return or one-way journey.
+- However, the passenger prices are for each *leg* of the journey, regardless of whether adult, child or infant.
+- For example,
+- One adult on a return flight - the cost would be £200 - with a bag - £230
+- One-way journey - £100 - with a bag - £130
+- One adult and child on a return flight - the cost would be £320 - with a bag - £350
+- One-way journey - £160 - with a bag - £190

 #### Edit Booking Fees
 | Edit    |  Fee |